Cardiovascular Technology Certificate: Program Overview

+Graduates can go on to become EKG technicians, pacemaker technicians, or stress testing technicians in a variety of healthcare centers.
 According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities for cardiovascular technologists and technicians was expected to grow 30% between 2012 and 2022.
 This projection was mainly based on the increased number of older individuals with heart disease and technological advances in vascular equipment.
 The median salary for cardiovascular technicians and technologists in 2012 was reported as $52,070 by the BLS.

 Continuing Education and Certification Information

 The BLS stated that the most common academic path for cardiovascular technologists is an associate's degree, though employers often look for credentialed applicants.
 Though earning certification is optional, it was noted that professionals who earn credentials in multiple specialties and have training in several types of procedures should have the best opportunities.
 Certifying organizations, such as ASPT or Cardiovascular Credentialing International, usually require some academic or experiential background to qualify for exams.